Nantong Museum

 Nantong Museum (南通博物苑 (Nántōng Bówùyuàn)) is located in Nantong, Jiangsu Province, China, at 19 Qixiu Road in Chongchuan District.
 It is near the center of the city, beside the Haohe river.
 It was established by a well-known educator, Zhang Jian in 1905.
-It is made of five parts, the center, the south, the north, the east, the west.
+It is made of five parts, the center, the south, the north, the east, and the west.
 It is one of the oldest museums in China.

 Buildings

 Original

 The original museum occupied three main buildings in the center, south, and north, used to display specimens of science, history, art and education.

 Additions

 Fifty years later, miniature garden displaying rooms, tea houses and other amusement facilities have been added to the big museum.
 Therefore, Nantong museum is a local comprehensive museum and a unique park.
 The most notable cultural property displayed are Neolithic finds.

 Architecture

 The central building is a Chinese-style single-storey house with two floors while the south is a western-style building.
 The north building is in traditional Chinese style with two floors.
 The eastern one is Chinese style as well.
 In the yard, there are plenty of trees and flowers accompanied by birds and other animals.
 There are also pavilions and ponds.